junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 As it turns out, one can only search for missing human report for so many times, look and re-look for demon signs for so many times, and ring Crowley's number for so many times, and the King of Hell is not picking up his phone (for apparent reasons).

-"I got nothing," Dean sighs, rubbing his head and putting his phone down, after leaving the third voicemail for Crowley and hearing the demon's nonchalant recorded voice telling him "I'll call your back" but never did for a hundred times.
+"I got nothing," Dean sighs, rubbing his head and putting his phone down, after leaving the fifth voicemail for Crowley and hearing the demon's nonchalant recorded voice telling him "I'll call your back" but never did for the hundredth times.
 "I mean, you said it yourself, Crowley said he found her and tortured her, and ultimately killed her to get to you, that's really not much to work with.
 For all we know, he's probably telling the truth.
 Why wouldn't him?
-He wasn't the kindest demon on Earth, especially not in the past few days or weeks, ever since he got a hand on the demon tablet, even just the half of it."
+He wasn't the kindest demon on Earth, especially not in the past few months, ever since he got a hand on the demon tablet, even just the half of it."

 "I could search Heaven and Vail for her," Cas offers.
 "Like I planned to do for you, when Crowley offered to bring you back."